January 10th 2017

 To understand this next part you have to comprehend the basics of databases.
 Databases at their easiest to understand work with two straightforward commands:

-As you for sure can guess, when you get something you're getting something out of the database.
+As you can guess, when you get something you're getting something out of the database.
 When you're doing a put, you're putting something into the database.
 For some people the closest they've gotten to a database is a spreadsheet.
-While that might sound boring to talk about, spreadsheets perform an important role in society.
+While that might sound boring, spreadsheets perform an important role in society.
 You put a number in, sometimes you perform a calculation on said number, and you get it back out again.
 Thinking about the legs as they go into the LevelDB puddle will be helpful here.

 LevelDB that Dominic contributed to.
 It's the database that powers secure scuttlebutt.
 When you peer in you have a very tiny feed because you haven't created any database entries (puts).
 When you connect up with what's called a pub, you'll be part of the network and you'll start to see the feeds that other users have created over the past year plus.